uralban/nest-api/README.md

 $ npm run migration:revert
 ```

-You can seed default data to BD after migration complete by command:
+You can seed default data to DB after migration complete by command:
 ```bash
 $ npm run seed
 ```